Systematic literature review – Where do I begin?

 - Tranfield, D., Denyer, D., & Smart, P. (2003).
 Towards a methodology for developing evidence-informed management knowledge by means of systematic review.
 British Journal of Management, 14(3), 207-222. https://doi.org/10.111/1467-8551.00375

-Further articles and guides can be found by searching our databases, such as Scopus, Web of Science, ProQuest One Business (includes ABI/INFORM), EBSCO Business Source Complete and Sage Research Methods.
+Further articles and guides can be found by searching our databases, such as Scopus, Web of Science, ProQuest One Business (includes ABI/INFORM), EBSCO Business Source Ultimate and Sage Research Methods.
 There is also guidance on our website for writing your thesis and conducting a literature review which will take you through the steps of the systematic literature review.

 Previous systematic literature reviews

 Looking at previous systematic literature reviews is a really good way of understanding what is required and how the reviews should be structured and written up.
-Non-restricted Masters and Doctoral theses can be found in our Masters Theses Archive (MSc) and in CERES our institutional repository (DBA, PhD and MRes).
+Non-restricted Master’s can be found by searching All Master’s eTheses in Library Search; you can use the Course filter to search for theses from a particular course.
+Doctoral theses can be found in CERES our institutional repository (DBA, PhD and MRes).

-In both you can find relevant theses by searching for “systematic literature review” in the search box.
+In both, you can find relevant theses by searching for “systematic literature review” in the search box.
 It is also worth trying “systematic review” as this may retrieve a few additional results.
 It is also worth trying “systematic review” as this may retrieve a few additional results.

 Search results in CERES